After learning centralized version control systems, let us know more about the distributed version control system.

-Unlike centralized VCS, where all the heavy lifting is done at the server side and acts as a single point for all the operations and the clients have only the working copy of the code-base; in distributed VCS, each client (referred as collaborator) has its own local repository and will work on its local repository for the most part.
+Unlike centralized VCS, where all the heavy lifting is done at the server-side and acts as a single point for all the operations and the clients have only the working copy of the codebase; in distributed VCS, each client (referred to as collaborator) has its own local repository and will work on its local storage for the most part.

-The whole approach of central VCS is reversed and each collaborator will have the complete repository on his local machine i.e. the complete revision history, all the branches, tags, commit information is present on the local machine.
-We do not have a notion of a central server, but we can configure any repository to be a central repository to treat as a source of truth and to integrate with build and deployment tools like Jenkins, Chef etc.
+The whole approach of central VCS is reversed, and each collaborator will have the complete repository on his local machine, i.e., the entire revision history, all the branches, tags, commit information is present on the local machine.
+We do not have a notion of a central server.
+Still, we can configure any repository to be a central repository to treat as a source of truth and integrate with build and deployment tools like Jenkins, Chef etc.

 Below is the block diagram of how different collaborators work with a distributed version control system.

-In distributed VCS, clients don’t just check out the latest snapshot of the files; rather they fully mirror the repository.
-Thus if any server dies, and these systems were collaborating via it, any of the client repositories can be copied back up to the server to restore it.
-Every clone is really a full backup of all the data.
+In distributed VCS, clients don’t just check out the latest snapshot of the files; instead, they fully mirror the repository.
+Thus, if any server dies and these systems collaborate, any client repositories can be copied back to the server to restore it.
+Every clone is a full backup of all the data.

 - Push: Send a change to another repository (may require permission)

 - Pull: Grab a change from a repository

 There are many distributed version control systems like Git, Mercurial etc. In the upcoming series of posts, I will be taking Git and will be referring to Git whenever referring to “distributed version control system.”